aus10webber/RBB/README.md

 Make a BLAST database from a file containing fasta sequences using the makeblastdb command from the BLAST+ suite.

 This requires **one input file**:

     *input fasta file* -- This is a file containing all fasta sequences to be used to make the database to be queried against.

         makeblastdb -dbtype nucl -in *input_fasta_file* -parse_seqids -hash_index

 Use BLASTn to search a query sequence against the newly created database.
+The outfmt is set to 6 as we will add headers in a future step.

 This requires **2 input files**:

    *query sequence* -- This is the fasta formatted sequence you wish to blast against the database *new_db* -- This is the newly created BLAST formatted database created above.